 - The durability of engines and overall build: Regular maintenance and service would be a luxury in a survival situation.
-We, therefore, need motorcycles whose engines would run hundreds of thousands of kilometres and could go for long periods without service.
+We, therefore, need motorcycles whose engines would run hundreds of thousands of kilometers and could go for long periods without service.

 Based on my experience with Japanese and European bikes, I would be highly inclined to have a Japanese bike in such a situation.
 Japanese motorcycles are legendary for their durability and dependability.

 - Carrying capacity: It’s not hard to imagine that in an apocalyptic situation, one might have to take a pillion along with rations, fuel, etc. Versatility in the carrying department would be a must-have.

 - Weight: Making a quick escape from a zombie attack might require a lean, mean machine such as a dirt bike.
 Overall, the heavier the motorcycle, the less it can maneuver quickly.

 Now let’s look at 10 of the best survival motorcycle options:

 Motoped Survival Bike: This bug-out motorcycle is arguably one of the best among others.
 It is very purpose-built and has basic survival features.
 It has a universal rack that allows you to mount multiple gas tanks (one on each side for fuel, or you could also carry gallons of water).